 First-home buyers have been able to use their superannuation to save for a deposit since 1 July 2017.
 This is due to the Federal Government’s introduction of the First Home Super Saver Scheme (FHSSS), which became law on 13 December 2017.

 How does it work?

 If you’re saving for your first home, you can make voluntary contributions of up to $15,000 per year into your super account to save for a deposit.
 A voluntary contribution is money you personally contribute to your super account, not the contributions that are made by your employer.
 Any voluntary contributions you have made since 1 July 2017 could be included.

 The total amount of voluntary contributions you can use for your first-home deposit is capped at $30,000.
-And since 1 July 2018, first-home buyers have been able to apply to withdraw these savings from super.
-To withdraw your savings go to the ATO website, log in to your MyGov account and complete the online application.
+First-home buyers can apply to withdraw these savings from super by visiting the ATO website, logging in to their MyGov account and completing the online application.

 How can you make contributions?